emo44/easypy-desktop/README.md

 ## 🚀 Project Status

+⚠️ The beta phase of EasyPy Desktop has ended.

-⚠️ The project is temporarily paused.
+The project is currently inactive and all features are disabled.

-Thank you for your interest and understanding!
+Thank you for your interest and support!